LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaging-user-guide.md

 ## View Post/Tweet
 Under the consumer profile in the Social Messaging widget, agents can view the consumer post from within the Conversational Cloud in order to have a clear context of the conversation’s topic.
 Tapping on the post in the Social Widget opens the post in the native platform.

-Note: If an agent is logged in with his private Facebook account on the native platform and is clicking the like button - it likes the post under his private account.
+**Note:** If an agent is logged in with his private Facebook account on the native platform and is clicking the like button - it likes the post under his private account.

-### Private/Public message indicator

-Indicators for each consumer message are available, stating whether it was a private message or a public post.
-The indicator will be displayed below each consumer message, containing the icon of the messaging channel, a “Public/Private” text indication, together with the consumer name, action, and timestamp.
-This will provide agents better visibility of the conversation flow.

-* Public indicates the message was sent through public Twitter or on the brand’s Facebook page
-* Private indicates the message was sent through Twitter Direct Message or Facebook Messenger

-### Private/Public toggle

-This toggle appears at the top of the transcript area and enables agents to switch between a public or private response.
-By default, the toggle will return to the state of the last consumer message.

-* Facebook
-  * Public - respond to the last public message
-  * Private - respond to the last message received through Messenger
-  * Private Response - respond to a consumer that sent a public message through Messenger
-* Twitter
-  * Public - respond to the last public tweet
-  * Private - respond to the last message received through Direct Messages (DM)

-### Public to Private button

-Quickly transition conversations from public social media to private by clicking the “Public to Private” button, which sends a call to action button for the consumer to select on public Twitter and Facebook that will take the consumer to the brand’s private channel.

-* When agent clicks the “Add Public to Private” button, the public to private URL is added to the transcript input section for the agent to send the URL to consumers
-* The consumer will receive a link or button inviting them to move to private messaging

-## Configuration

-Social Messaging will be enabled by your LivePerson account team.
-Brands can connect and configure Social media accounts they would like to receive public/private messages from.
-See our [Social Messaging configuration guide](messaging-channels-social-messaging-social-messaging-configuration-guide.html) for further details.